S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/describe-organizational-drivers.md

 -   the **current situation** that is being observed,
 -   the **(current or anticipated) effect** this situation leads to.
--   and, if it’s not already obvious from the previous two points, why it’s **relevant** for the organization to respond to this situation.
+-   and, if it's not already obvious from the previous two points, why it's **relevant** for the organization to respond to this situation.

 Describing these three aspects will typically provide enough information to communicate an organizational driver clearly.